ieyjzhou/ieyjzhou.github.io/_teaching/2023-spring-teaching-2.md

 |   |    |  -----| ------ | ------ |
 | 18 |   |  -----| ------ | ------ |
 |1 9|   |  -----| ------ | ------ |

+## Homework

+- Using [Python-MIP package] (https://www.python-mip.com/) to implement the mathematical formulation of the Sudoku game.